PHP-DI/PHP-DI/README.md

 > You will need to get [an object] from the container at some point but this should be as few times as possible at the entry point to your application.

-For this reason, we try to provide integration with MVC frameworks (work in progress).
+For this reason, we are trying to provide integration with MVC frameworks (work in progress).

 To sum up:

-- If you can, use `$container->get()` in you front controller ou router to get an instance of a controller class
+- If you can, use `$container->get()` in you root application class or front controller
-- Else, use `$container->get()` in your controllers (but avoid it in your services)
+- Else, use `$container->get()` in your controllers (but avoid it in your services) but keep in mind that your controllers will be dependent on the container

 ## More